Ghosts of The Perth Mint

 The unfortunate butler

-Years earlier, Arthur Ventris arrived from England to begin his new job as the first Deputy Master of the Perth branch of The Royal Mint.
+Years earlier, Arthur Ventris arrived from England to begin his new job as the first Superintendent of the Perth branch of The Royal Mint.

 Ventris and his wife brought along a couple of loyal family retainers, a woman who performed cooking and housework and a male butler.